waal70/home-infra/README.md

 * Ansible control node with ansible-core available
 * All controlled nodes assume a standard Debian installation that was configured using preseed.cfg from ./debian-preseed
+* The ansible control node can be configured using the role "ansible_control"
 * Most notably, a public-private keypair for user "ansible"
 * Private git repository containing sensitive information (ssh-keys) named 'home' as a peer of 'home-infra'